 How do I help to prevent spots?

 Skincare expert and international facialist Abigail James - who personally helped heal my bad skin - believes that diet and drinking enough water can have an effect on your skin's health (as can your hormonal cycle and stress factors).
-Before reaching for the salicylic acid, make sure you are hydrated and employ techniques to de-stress.
+Before reaching for the salicylic acid, she advocates making sure you are hydrated and employ techniques to de-stress.

-Paula Begoun, founder of research-driven skincare brand Paula's Choice explains that the magic routine for blemish-prone skin is 'a combination of a gentle cleanser, a benzoyl peroxide product (available from your pharmacist), which eliminates acne-causing bacteria, and a leave-on exfoliant that contains salicylic acid (BHA).'
-Though those ingredients may sound scary, choosing the right type of blemish product for your skin type can work wonders.
+Paula Begoun, founder of research-driven skincare brand Paula's Choice, is all in favour of a clever routine.
+Her magic routine for blemish-prone skin is 'a combination of a gentle cleanser, a benzoyl peroxide product (available from your pharmacist), which eliminates acne-causing bacteria, and a leave-on exfoliant that contains salicylic acid (BHA).'
+As Beta Hydroxy Acid is oil-soluable, it works by loosening the bonds of the outer layers of skin to remove dead skin cells, clear out pores and soothe and hydrate skin.
+Despite having 'acid' in the title, they're actually much more gentle on skin than beaded exfoliants or cleansing brushes.
+By being educated about ingredients and their uses, choosing the right type of blemish product for your skin type can work wonders.

 It's all about cleansing